Greenwood College: Aviation

-The Greenwood College Aeronautics & Aviation program provides an excellent foundation for further University, TAFE and ADFA courses related to aviation.
+The Greenwood College Aeronautics and Aviation program provides an excellent foundation for further University, TAFE and ADFA courses related to aviation.
 Graduates from the Aeronautics program may gain credit points for the Aeronautics course at Edith Cowan University.

 International Program

 The Greenwood College International Program has been gradually growing since its beginnings in 2007.
 Currently there are over 20 international students at the school who come from countries such as China, Japan, Thailand, Korea, Indonesia and Iran.

 Students can choose to study in the Intensive English Center (IEC) or in the mainstream high school.
-Many students commence their studies in the IEC and then continue on in the mainstream to further their studies in Years 8 – 12.
+Many students commence their studies in the IEC and then continue on in the mainstream to further their studies in Years 8 to 12.

 Intensive English Centre

 The Intensive English Centre (IEC) was established at Greenwood in 2007 after moving from its former location at Perth Modern.
-The Centre caters for the needs of students aged between 12 and 16 years of age, recently arrivals of migrant, refugee and international fee paying backgrounds in Western Australia from about 40 different national backgrounds and languages.
+The centre caters for the needs of students aged between 12 and 16 years of age, recent arrivals of migrant, refugee and international fee paying backgrounds in Western Australia from about 40 different national backgrounds and languages.